Precise Debugging Benchmark: Is Your Model Debugging or Regenerating?: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have reshaped the programming landscape through their remarkable capabilities in code generation~\citep{chen2021evaluating, alphacode}.
+Large Language Models (LLMs) have reshaped the programming landscape through their remarkable capabilities in code generation~\citep{chen2021evaluating, li2023starcoder}.
 From synthesizing complex algorithms from natural language prompts to translating entire codebases, modern LLMs excel at producing code from scratch.
 However, real-world software development is dominated not by generation but by debugging and maintenance~\citep{glass2002facts}.
 When applied to debugging tasks, we observe that frontier LLMs often default to regeneration, \ie, rewriting large portions, or even the entirety, of a program when presented with buggy code (Figure~\ref{fig:teaser}).
 While often effective at passing tests, this brute-force strategy is poorly suited for realistic codebases, where large-scale rewrites are costly, risky, and difficult to review~\citep{sobania2023analysis}.
 In contrast, targeted debugging requires precise fault localization and minimal, intent-preserving edits.
 This raises a fundamental question: \textit{How far are LLMs from precise debugging, rather than merely reverting to their strength in code regeneration?}

 Existing debugging benchmarks focus on unit-test only evaluation and fail to evaluate these capabilities.
 Under such evaluation, models are rewarded equally for regenerating a full solution, hard-coding outputs, or performing a minimal targeted fix.
 Moreover, unit-test evaluation obscures incremental progress: a model that correctly repairs only one defect in a multi-bug program receives the same score as a model that fixes none.
 This misalignment with real-world debugging practice limits our ability to understand how LLMs reason about bugs and code edits.
+Also, existing debugging benchmarks are predominantly derived from publicly accessible debugging questions and answers collected from platforms such as Stack Overflow and GitHub issues~\citep{jimenez2023swe,yasunaga2021break,phan2021cotext}.
+They are vulnerable to contamination and require extensive manual effort to construct.